Vocabulary: Native-language vocabulary

 Estimating average vocabulary size poses various difficulties and limitations due to the different definitions and methods employed such as what is the word, what is to know a word, what sample dictionaries were used, how tests were conducted, and so on.
 Native speakers' vocabularies also vary widely within a language, and are dependent on the level of the speaker's education.

-As a result, estimates vary from 10,000-17,000 word families or 17,000-42,000 dictionary words for young adult native speakers of English.
+As a result, estimates vary from 10,000 to 17,000 word families or 17,000 to 42,000 dictionary words for young adult native speakers of English.

 A 2016 study shows that 20-year-old English native speakers recognize on average 42,000 lemmas, ranging from 27,100 for the lowest 5% of the population to 51,700 lemmas for the highest 5%.
 These lemmas come from 6,100 word families in the lowest 5% of the population and 14,900 word families in the highest 5%.
 60-year-olds know on average 6,000 lemmas more.

 According to another, earlier 1995 study junior-high students would be able to recognize the meanings of about 10,000–12,000 words, whereas for college students this number grows up to about 12,000–17,000 and for elderly adults up to about 17,000 or more.

 For native speakers of German, average absolute vocabulary sizes range from 5,900 lemmas in first grade to 73,000 for adults.